-5) Feasibility of surveillance and monitoring No Action Alternatives Alternatives G-1, G-2: The expansion will be included in The MBDS is currently the monitoring of the MBDS under the DAMOS program monitored under the DAMOS from the time of first disposal for as long as the MBDS program under the guidance of remains open.
-The close proximity of the Geographic the MBDS SMMP.
-This Alternatives to the existing MBDS makes the feasibility monitoring will continue.
-The of surveillance and monitoring similar to the No Action National Dredging Quality Alternative.
-Management Program is also used to confirm the accuracy of Alternatives T-1, T-2, T-3: Monitoring of the MBDS dredged material disposal. expansion will continue under the DAMOS program, regardless of the duration of expansion.
+5) Feasibility of surveillance and monitoring No Action Alternatives The MBDS is currently monitored under the DAMOS program under the guidance of the MBDS SMMP.
+This monitoring will continue.
+The National Dredging Quality Management Program is also used to confirm the accuracy of dredged material disposal.
+Alternatives G-1, G-2 : Under these Alternatives, the expansion area will be included in the monitoring of the MBDS under the DAMOS program from the time of first disposal for as long as the MBDS remains open.
+The close proximity of the Geographic Alternatives to the existing MBDS makes the feasibility of such surveillance and monitoring similar to the feasibility of monitoring under the No Action Alternative.
+Alternatives T-1, T-2, T-3 : Monitoring of the MBDS expansion will continue under the DAMOS program, regardless of the duration of expansion.

-6) Dispersal, horizontal transport and vertical mixing characteristics of the area, including prevailing current direction and velocity, if any No Action Alternatives Current velocities range from $0 - 30$ centimeters per second at the MBDS.
+6) Dispersal, horizontal transport and vertical mixing characteristics of the area, including prevailing current direction and velocity, if any

+No Action Alternatives Current velocities range from $0 - 30$ centimeters per second at the MBDS.
 Currents are influenced by tides in a rotational manner, but net water movement is to the southeast.
 Regional Alternatives G-1, G-2: Same dredged material is primarily made up of fine sand, silt, and as No Action Alternative. clay, which is cohesive and, therefore, rapidly settling.
 Minimal horizontal mixing or vertical stratification of Alternatives T-1, T-2, T-3: disposal material occurs, resulting in low suspended sediment The duration of the expansion concentrations.
 Previous USACE modeling of initial disposal will have no impact on the indicates no adverse impacts in the water column or dispersal, horizontal transport violations in water quality criteria.
 Previous studies have and vertical mixing of the demonstrated the relative immobility of dredged material at area. the site.
-Winds capable of causing resuspension at the site are rare.
+Storm winds capable of causing resuspension at the site are rare.

-7) Existence and effects of current and previous discharges and dumping in the area (including cumulative ex (including cumulative effects) No Action Alternatives Dredged material disposal at the MBDS has not produced any significant effects on water quality, sediment quality, or marine resources.
-Alternatives G-1, G-2: Alternative G-1 encompasses a portion of the historic IWS and an area to the north with a dense concentration of barrels.
+7) Existence and effects of current and previous discharges and dumping in the area (including cumulative effects)

+No Action Alternatives Dredged material disposal at the MBDS has not produced any significant effects on water quality, sediment quality, or marine resources.
+Alternatives G-1, G-2 : Alternative G-1 encompasses a portion of the historic IWS and an area to the north with a dense concentration of barrels.
 Alternative G-2 encompasses the entire IWS, but not the area to the north.
 The IWS was used for the historic disposal of industrial, chemical, medical, radioactive, and other hazardous wastes, in addition to contaminated dredged material, construction debris, etc. Studies of the area have shown no significant impacts on water quality, sediment quality, or marine resources.
-The USACE bermbuilding disposal technique to be used when covering the barrels will ensure limited resuspension of potentially contaminated sediments or hazardous materials that are present in the area.
-Alternatives T-1, T-2: Under Alternatives T-1 and T-2, the expansion of the MBDS would open for a limited time period.
-The existing MBDS would remain open during and after the expansion period and continue to be used for the disposal of suitable dredged material.
-Alternative T-3: Under Alternative T-3, the MBDS would be permanently expanded, allowing for future dredged material disposal.
+Nevertheless, there have been incidents of vessels unintentionally bringing up contaminated material in fishing nets or anchors.
+Thus, the area presents a health threat.
+The USACE berm-building disposal technique to be used when covering the barrels will ensure limited resuspension of potentially contaminated sediments or hazardous materials that are present in the area.
+Alternative T-3 : Under Alternative T-3, the MBDS would be permanently expanded, allowing for future dredged material disposal.

-8) Interference with shipping, fishing, red reation, mineral extraction, desalination, fish and shellfish culture, areas of special scientif ic importance and other legitimate uses of the ocean
+8) Interference with shipping, fishing, recreation, mineral extraction, desalination, fish and shellfish culture, areas of special scientific importance and other legitimate uses of the ocean